Military history of Chad: Early years

+During World War I, many Chadians, particularly members of the southern Sara ethnic group, had served in the French military.
+Chadian troops contributed significantly to the Free French Forces during World War II.
+Military service also brought economic benefits through wages, pensions, and Chad's role as a major Allied supply route to North Africa and Egypt.

+Many Chadians remained in the French army after the war, often serving as noncommissioned officers and occasionally as commissioned officers.
+The wars in French Indochina and French Algeria further expanded the veteran population.
 Prior to independence, the French forces had been reorganized to redeploy some of the Chadian troops assigned to other African territories back into Chad.
+Veterans receiving military pensions often became part of the economic elite in southern Chad and generally did not participate in later insurgent movements in central and northern Chad.

-Following independence, Chad's army was created from southern troops that had served with the French army.
+Following independence, Chad's army was created by President François Tombalbaye on 27 May 1961 from southern troops that had served with the French army.
 Initially, the army was limited to 400 men, some Chadian officers and many French commissioned officers and NCOs.
 Other soldiers were transferred into a larger paramilitary security force, the National Gendarmerie.
 Equipped with light arms and other supplies, the army used facilities inherited from the French units that it had replaced.

 Because the French army units in Chad provided security, a large indigenous force was unnecessary.
 Accordingly, the Chadian army was deliberately restricted in size.
-By 1966, however, the departure of the French administration from sparsely populated Borkou-Ennedi-Tibesti Prefecture in the north encouraged dissident forces in the central prefectures to rebel.
+By 1966, however, the departure of the French administration from the sparsely populated Borkou-Ennedi-Tibesti Prefecture in the north encouraged dissident forces in the central prefectures to rebel.
 In response, the government expanded its armed strength to a 700-man infantry battalion with supporting light artillery and also activated an air unit.

 The continued insurgency necessitated the further enlargement of the army, to a total of 3,800 men by 1971.
 The army formed a paratroop company from 350 Chadians trained by Israeli instructors at a base in Zaire.
 In addition to strengthening the regular army, the government increased mobile security companies of the National Gendarmerie, equipped as light infantry, to a strength of more than 1,600 men.
 A third force, the National Guard (later known as the National and Nomad Guard), which had at least 3,501 members, provided security for officials, government buildings, and regional government posts.

 Except for the small number of nomad guards, the army and other security components continued to be composed primarily of members from southern ethnic groups, especially Sara.
 Little effort was made to enlist northerners, who, in spite of their reputation as fierce warriors, were not attracted to the professional army.
-Consequently, southern troops stationed in Borkou-Ennedi-Tibesti Prefecture were looked upon as an army of occupation.
+Consequently, southern troops stationed in Borkou-Ennedi-Tibesti were looked upon as an army of occupation.
 They imposed humiliating restrictions in the northern settlements, and their abusive behavior was a source of bitterness.